isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 In view of the COVID-19 situation, Oasians commemorates National Day in a special way.
 The Observance Ceremony took on a special significance as students reflected on how far Singapore has come in our fight against COVID-19.
 The theme “Together, Our Singapore Spirit” celebrates Singaporeans’ unity and can-do spirit that has kept our country strong amid the pandemic.

 The ceremony began with the raising of the National flag and a 'Recollections' segment, where students reflected on past and present challenges faced by our country and how each of us has a part to play in building a stronger Singapore.
-This was followed by a celebration segment “Our Colourful Food Culture through P2 Art Showcase & Classroom Engagement Activity”.
+This was followed by a celebration segment “Our Colourful Food Culture through P2 Art Showcase &amp; Classroom Engagement Activity”.
 Students also watched a play about embracing our differences and participated in the National Day Quiz on Singapore.
 We ended the celebration on a high note with the NDP 2021 theme song and some old favourites such as “Count On Me, Singapore”, “We Are Singapore” and “Home” that all Singaporeans are familiar with.
 These songs resonated with our students because they reflect the changes of the nation and sentiment of the people.

 ![](/images/ndp.png)